 The Law Office of Gogel & Gogel has successfully reorganized many small businesses in bankruptcy cases.
 Ken is counsel to Massachusetts businesses in Boston, Springfield, Greenfield, Northampton and Great Barrington.
 The law firm provides employment law expertise, litigation services, and representation in intellectual property matters.
 Gogel & Gogel represents medical providers across the Commonwealth of Massachusetts in disputes with insurance companies over medical reimbursement claims and audit defense.
 Attorney Ken Gogel is a nationally recognized authority on claims reimbursement practices and claims processing systems.
-The law firm also handles estate matters for individuals and both residential and commercial real estate transactions.
+The law firm also handles estate matters for individuals.

 The firm is licensed to handle cases in all Massachusetts state and federal courts and in the U.S. District Court of Connecticut.
 The attorneys at Gogel & Gogel represents individuals and businesses in other states by working with local counsel.